fanteastick/quartz-test/content/Cool other websites.md

 [francisco san grants](https://franciscosan.org/) Grants for silly things around the city

 [mitxela.com](https://mitxela.com/) electronics wizard if I've ever seen one [[Electronics wizards]]

+[Paged Out!](https://pagedout.institute/) these are like one-pager articles in a free magazine.
+I did a quick skim and there are some interesting topics, although not super relevant to me.

 ### Programming Languages